Lakshmi Mantra: Meaning, Stories & Symbolism

 The Earth is Restored

 Suddenly the earth bursts into flower again, the trees stand upright, the lovers start admiring each other again, parents and children are reunited, the fields grow crops once more, rulers begin to rule wisely and compassionately again, and the sun shines brightly in the sky.
 Without the power of divine grace, all was lost.
-Now that love have reappeared, all is prosperity and joy.
+Now that auspiciousness has reappeared, all is prosperity and joy.

 Lakshmi and the Festival of Lights